cdiggins/cdiggins.github.io/readme.md

 ## License

-The tool chain is licensed under the MIT license, and the content is the Common Creative Sharealike Attribution license.
+The tool chain is licensed under the MIT license, and the content is licended under the Common Creative Sharealike Attribution license.

 ## Depdendencies